Do you ever wish you could go back in time, when your skin was flawless and glowy, without a wrinkle in sight?

 If you want speedy results, go to a derm and ask them for a prescription retinoid.
 But to get started, OTC retinoids will do just as well.
 They’ll get your skin used to retinoids without (much) irritation (the adjustment period with prescription retinoids can be harsh!).
 Here are my fave picks:

-- Paula’s Choice Resist 1% Clinical Retinol Booster ($52.00): 1% retinol that can be mixed with your fave serums and moisturizers.
-Available at Skinstore.
+- Paula’s Choice Resist 1% Clinical Retinol Booster ($52.00): Dermstore, Feel Unique and Paula’s Choice

 The Bottom Line